Gilbert Cell RF Mixer / Multiplier

 Gilbert cell beginnings

-The basic circuit concept that is employed in the Gilbert cell mixer was originally devices by H E Jones, but it was used in other applications.
+The basic circuit concept that is employed in the Gilbert cell mixer was originally devised by H E Jones, but it was used in other applications.

 The Gilbert cell mixer topology was first used as a mixer by Barrie Gilbert around 1967 / 68.
 Although Gilbert himself did not suggest the use of the name, it is widely used to describe this mixer circuit topology.